 Infrared photography is a look into the invisible world.
-The human eye can see wavelengths from about 400nm–700nm (from purple to red); infrared is the light beyond 700nm.
-IR photography can be done with either infrared film, or a digital camera, and typically involves near infrared light in the 700nm to 1200nm range.
+The human eye can see wavelengths from about 400nm–700nm (from purple to red).
+Infrared light exists in the wavelengths beyond 700nm.
+IR photography can be done with either infrared film or a digital camera and typically involves near-infrared light in the 700nm-1200nm range.
 This is different than thermal infrared, which images far into the infrared spectrum.

-Infrared photography has a strong appeal for fine art photography.
-It looks very surreal and otherworldly, with trees taking on a bright white or yellow hue, and skies a red or blue hue.
-Leaves appear frozen over and skies take on dramatic colors in both black and white and color photography.
-Take a look at our Gallery page for examples taken with our cameras.
+Infrared has a strong appeal for fine art photography.
+It looks surreal and otherworldly, with trees taking on a bright white or yellow hue and skies a red or blue hue.
+Leaves appear frozen over, and skies take on dramatic colors in both black and white and color photography.
+Take a look at our Gallery page for examples.

-IR photography is also a very useful tool for a wedding or portrait photographer.
-Skin looks much softer and most blemishes disappear.
+IR photography is also a handy tool for wedding or portrait photographers.
+Skin looks much softer, and most blemishes disappear.

-Besides the appeal of fine art photography, infrared and full spectrum photography are used in other fields.
-Many materials and dyes do not look the same in visible light and infrared light.
-This can be used to spot camouflage, spot counterfeit money, and see through spills for document recovery.
+Besides the appeal to fine art photography, infrared and full spectrum photography are used in other fields.
+Many materials and dyes do not look the same in visible and infrared light.
+As a result, it can be used to spot camouflage, counterfeit money, and see through spills for document recovery.

-Full spectrum photography is popular in the field of physics for taking pictures of the stars as some stars are only visible when viewed in the IR or UV spectrum.
+Full spectrum photography is also popular in physics for taking pictures of stars because some are only visible when viewed in the IR or UV spectrum.

-There are also countless other applications for full spectrum photography including agricultural or ecological plant analysis, medical applications, forensics, greater light sensitivity for low light shooting, game hunting, as well as many others.
+There are also countless other applications for full spectrum photography, including agricultural or ecological plant analysis, medical applications, forensics, greater light sensitivity for low-light shooting, game hunting, and many others.

 How is IR photography done?

-- Infrared film: This was the first method developed and for a long time this was the only way to shoot infrared.
-This required specialized film, the use of an infrared filter over the lens, and specialized developing.
+This was the first method developed and the only way to shoot infrared for a long time.
+It required specialized film, an infrared lens filter, and a specialized development process.
 This can still be done today, but the film is hard to find.
-Pros: Nostalgia, and learning to overcome challenges.
-Cons: Hard to find the film, hard to keep the film from fogging, exposure and focus bracketing required.

-- Digital camera with an infrared lens filter: This is possible because modern digital sensors are (luckily!) sensitive to wavelengths between 300 and 1200nm.
-To preserve the color fidelity for normal photography, manufacturers have integrated “IR Cut filters” over the sensors to block UV and IR.
-These filters are not perfect, so by placing a 720 IR filter on the lens and taking a long exposure, you can take infrared photos on some cameras.
-Pros: The cheapest way to try infrared.
-Cons: Long exposures require a tripod, motion blur, exposure and focus bracketing, less filter options.
+This is possible because modern digital sensors are sensitive to wavelengths between 300nm and 1200nm.
+To preserve the color fidelity for normal photography, manufacturers have integrated “IR cut filters” over the sensors to block UV and IR.
+These filters are not perfect, so by placing a 720nm IR filter on the lens and taking a long exposure, you can take infrared photos on some cameras.

-- Infrared converted camera: By removing the IR cut filter that is over the sensor and replacing it with an IR pass filter, the camera becomes fully sensitive to infrared.
-This infrared conversion removes the need for long exposures and lens filters.
-Pros: Normal exposure times, using the camera like normal, more filter options, sharper results.
-Cons: Pricier than a filter.
+By removing the IR cut filter over the sensor and replacing it with an IR pass filter, the camera becomes fully sensitive to infrared.
+This infrared conversion eliminates the need for long exposures and lens filters.